Peripatopsis collarium

 Peripatopsis collarium is a species of velvet worm in the Peripatopsidae family.
-This velvet worm is a point endemic known only from a small sample found in the Van Stadens Wild Flower Reserve in South Africa.
+Also known as the white collar velvet worm, this species is a point endemic known only from a small sample found in the Van Stadens Wild Flower Reserve in South Africa.
 The species name of P. collarium refers to a distinctive white head collar present in all specimens of this velvet worm.
 This species was discovered as a clade within the Peripatopsis sedgwicki species complex.

 Discovery

 This species was first described in 2024 by the zoologists Aaron Barnes and Savel R. Daniels of Stellenbosch University in South Africa.
 They discovered this species as a result of a phylogenetic analysis of the P. sedgwicki species complex using molecular data.
 They based the original description of this species on a female holotype and two paratypes (one male and one female) that they collected in 2019.
 They found these three specimens as well as another male specimen inside or under decaying indigenous logs in the Van Stadens Wild Flower Reserve in the Eastern Cape province in South Africa.
 The type specimens are deposited in the South African Museum.